guxiaoxu/xg_learn_angular/README.md

-# Course Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

 # Description

 This project is a course work of my angular learning on Udemy, may contains same code from the course lectures